Freezing participants

 Before proceeding with the freezing or unfreezing of a participant, ensure the following requirements are met:

-- The Rayls Private Subnet and Commit Chain must be fully deployed and operational.
+- The Rayls Private Subnet and Subnet Hub must be fully deployed and operational.

 - The participant in question should already be registered and active in the network.